ThemeZee/occasio/readme.txt

 == Copyright ==

-Kairos WordPress Theme, Copyright 2019 ThemeZee.de
+Occasio WordPress Theme, Copyright 2019 ThemeZee.de
-Kairos is distributed under the terms of the GNU GPL
+Occasio is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by